rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ```

  ![pca](./images/PCA-1.png)

 ## Task 5: Prepare data for model creation

-23. Create row names.
+25. Create row names.
 You can use the primary key of a database table to order an ore.frame object.

+Note: The set.seed() function sets the seed of R‘s random number generator, which is useful for creating simulations or random objects that can be reproduced.

   ```
   set.seed(1)